Key Industries

 The University of Wisconsin-Milwaukee's School of Freshwater Sciences plays a key role in linking companies and research facilities from academia together.
 The first of its kind in North America, the school serves as a centerpiece for academic research.

 The Water Quality Center at Marquette University is a leader in anaerobic treatment of water.
 Milwaukee School of Engineering is working with companies to develop new, patentable products.
-Marquette University’s highly regarded Law School recently developed a water law curriculum stream.
+Marquette University’s highly regarded law school recently developed a water law curriculum stream.

 Discovery World at Pier Wisconsin on Milwaukee's lakefront connects innovation, science and technology with exploration, the environment and Great Lakes freshwater resources through interactive exhibits and learning programs.